Masha Gessen has spent much of a career doing a difficult kind of public work.

 Masha Gessen matters because they gave readers a vocabulary for recognizing political unfreedom before it became undeniable.

-Their work insists that autocracy is not merely a constitutional problem.
-It is a cultural, linguistic, and psychological condition.
+Their work insists that autocracy is a cultural, linguistic, and psychological condition as well as a constitutional problem.
 It reorganizes private life, public speech, and historical memory all at once.
 Few writers have been better at tracing those links across Russia, the United States, queer politics, and Jewish history.

 Gessen made autocracy legible, and in doing so made denial harder.